sashaqd/qommute/README.md

 In the quantum placement component, we utilize quantum computing to search for the best locations for bus stations.
 We employ quantum algorithms and libraries like Qiskit to optimize the placement for minimal travel times and passenger convenience.

 ## Machine Learning Model
 Our machine learning model predicts delays in the transportation system.
-It is trained on a comprehensive dataset of historical transportation data, including traffic conditions, weather, and previous delays.
-The model architecture, dataset details, and training process can be found in the [Machine Learning Model](machine_learning_model.md) documentation.
+It is trained on a comprehensive dataset of time of the year, category of transportation, previous delays, history of delays, category and subcategory of delays such as crew availability, infrastructure, police and medical, operating conditions, planned ROW works and so forth.
+The model architecture, dataset details, and training process can be found in the project's documentation.

 ## Optimum Routing
 The optimum routing component combines the results from quantum placement and the machine learning model.
 By factoring in both optimized placement and predicted delays, we calculate the most efficient routes for buses to minimize delays and enhance the overall transportation system.

 ## Visualization
 Our project offers an intuitive visualization tool to interactively explore the optimized placements and routing results.
-Check out the [Visualization Guide](visualization.md) for detailed information on how to use this feature.
+Check out the project's presentation for detailed information.

 ## Prerequisites
 The project has the following prerequisites: